School of Social and Political Science

 Research interests

-I founded and am now the Academic Lead for the 80-strong interdisciplinary research cluster in Media and Communications at Edinburgh Futures Institute.
-I am a research associate of the Centre for Governance and Human Rights at the University of Cambridge and sit on an expert research assessment panel for the international Observatory on Information and Democracy, as well as serving on the editorial boards of two top-ranked communications journals, Digital Journalism and the International Journal of Press/Politics.
+She is the founder and co-Lead for the 80-strong interdisciplinary research cluster in Media and Communications at Edinburgh Futures Institute, a Fellow of the Generative AI Laboratory, and is registered as a supervisor for the CDT in Responsible NLP.
+She is a research associate of the Centre for Governance and Human Rights at the University of Cambridge and sits on the editorial boards of two of the 'top five' communications journals, Digital Journalism and the International Journal of Press/Politics.
+She has also served on an expert panel, assessing research on journalism and platformisation for the Observatory on Information and Democracy, which advises policymakers in 50 countries.

 PhD students